Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Introduction

-ESN-based QPMPC approaches exhibit two limitations.
+However, ESN-based QPMPC approaches exhibit two limitations.
 First, linearizing ESN models and restricting a cost function to a quadratic form both limit the method's applicability.
 Because the ESN is linearized at every control step, its nonlinear expressive power cannot be fully exploited, leading to large prediction errors when the plant exhibits strong nonlinearity.
 Furthermore, constraining the cost function to a quadratic form prevents the inclusion of higher-order terms required by certain control objectives.
-Thus, developing online control methods that address these limitations remains a pressing research challenge.
-Second, earlier studies~\cite{Pan2012Model,Jordanou2022Echo,Schwedersky2022Adaptive,Schwedersky2022Echo} do not discuss the exploration-exploitation trade-off in simultaneous online identification and control.
-Control inputs that span a wide range of frequencies usually improve identification accuracy, but they can reduce tracking performance, clearly showing this conflict~\cite{Ljung1999System}.
-Thus, practical control methods that automatically balance these two goals in real time constitute a key challenge.
+Second, earlier studies~\cite{Pan2012Model,Jordanou2022Echo,Schwedersky2022Adaptive,Schwedersky2022Echo} typically rely on point estimates of model parameters, neglecting the uncertainty inherent in online identification.
+In online scenarios where data is limited, the estimated model may deviate from the true dynamics.
+Controllers based solely on such nominal models often degrade control performance when the model is inaccurate.
+Thus, developing control methods that address these limitations remains a pressing challenge.